jdkaplan/art/README.md

 An art file is formatted as a rectangle of ASCII text.
 Execution of the program is done in _ticks_ where _brushes_ (or _cursors_ if you prefer) move about on the art.
 For each tile (character) touched by a brush, it is activated, and does three things:

 **Advance**: The interaction of a brush and a tile leaves the brush forever changed.
-The advance portion of this effect alters the direction and in which the brush will move for the next tick or may even cause the brush to be destroyed.
-All brushes can only move 0 or 1 tiles/tick in each given direction, and will wrap around to the other side of the artwork if they reach the edge.
+The advance portion of this effect alters the direction in which the brush will move for the next tick or may even cause the brush to be destroyed.
+All brushes can only move 0 or 1 tiles per tick in each given direction, and will wrap around to the other side of the artwork if they reach the edge.
 There are 24 different types of advancement:

 - Relative:
   - Forward: This causes the brush to advance in the same direction it was already headed in.
   - Backward: This causes the brush to go the opposite direction it was headed in.
   - Right: This causes the brush to turn 90 degrees to the right.
   - Left: This causes the brush to turn 90 degrees to the left.
-  - Forward-Right: This causes the brush to turn 45 degrees to the left.
+  - Forward-Right: This causes the brush to turn 45 degrees to the right.
   - Forward-Left: This causes the brush to turn 45 degrees to the left.
   - Backward-Right: This causes the brush to turn 135 degrees to the right.
   - Backward-Left: This causes the brush to turn 135 degrees to the left.